pingcap/cloud-assets-utils/README.md

 ### Use in CI

-This tool is usually used on CI.
+This tool is usually used in CI.
 You can find binaries in [Release](https://github.com/pingcap/cloud-assets-utils/releases).
 Download and use it.

 Also, we test it in circleci and GitHub actions.
 View **[.circleci/config.yml](https://github.com/pingcap/cloud-assets-utils/blob/master/.circleci/config.yml)** and **[.github/workflows/test.yml](https://github.com/pingcap/cloud-assets-utils/blob/master/.github/workflows/test.yml)** for more details.